The Humour Is on Me Now

 The Humour Is on Me Now is an album by Ronnie Drew, released in 1999.

 This album was produced by Mike Hanrahan in 1999 and features a number of traditional musicians, including John Sheahan.
 Also featured are Ronnie Drew's recordings of two songs by Patrick Kavanagh – "on Raglan Road" and "If Ever You Go To Dublin Town".

+Hot Press described it as "a welcome return to form for Mr. Drew and a fine album to boot.
+Well worth a listen."